dipyamanroy/drtyp/README.md

-# dvdtyp
+# drtyp

-A colorful template for writting handouts or notes
+A template based on dvdtyp for writting handouts or notes.

 ![Thumbnail](thumbnail.png)